kacikgoez/ProcessDiscovery/README.md

 **UNOS**: United Network for Organ Sharing.
 A non-profit organization that manages the nation's organ transplant system under contract with the federal government.
 UNOS maintains the national transplant waiting list, matching donors to recipients 24 hours a day, 365 days a year.

-**KPI**: Key Performance Indicator.
-A metric that is used to measure the performance of a process.

 **Referral**: The patient is referred to the OPO.
 This happens when the patient is in critical condition and the hospital refers them to the local OPO for potential organ donation.
 This event is always present for each patient and a timestamp is available.

 **Evaluation**: The patient is evaluated by the OPO.
 This happens when the OPO assesses each referral, conducting an initial evaluation of the patient's suitability for organ donation.
 This event is always present for each patient.
 However, no timestamp is available.
 Therefore, we assume that the event happens one minute after the previous event (Referral).